Media and Entertainment

 • COMM 2240: Communication Law, Ethics and Diversity

-Students must also achieve a satisfactory score of 78% or higher on the SOCM Entrance Exams.
+Achieve a satisfactory score of 78% or higher on the SOCM Entrance Exams.
 Students may take the test no more than three times.
+This Entrance Exam requirement will be waived for students in this catalog year.

 Sample Classes